Kruhlmann/classicdb_bot/README.md

 [![Connect to discord](connect.png)](https://discordapp.com/oauth2/authorize?client_id=545640068056875048&scope=bot&permissions=0)

-To invite the bot press [this link](https://discordapp.com/oauth2/authorize?client_id=545640068056875048&scope=bot&permissions=0) as the server owner.
+To invite the bot click [this link](https://discordapp.com/oauth2/authorize?client_id=545640068056875048&scope=bot&permissions=0) (or the image above) as the server owner.
 Invite the bot to the server of your choice and, if necessary, promote it to allow for posting in your desired channel(s).

 ### Local setup
 If you want to run your own instance of the bot the following packages are required (only tested on Ubuntu 18.04 & 19.04):